elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 <!-- tabs-close -->

-## Recycling mlines
+## Recycling m-lines

-When calling stop on `RTCRtpTransceiver`, it will be eventually removed from a connection's set of transceivers.
+When calling stop on an `RTCRtpTransceiver`, it will eventually be removed from the connection's set of transceivers.
-However, the number of mlines in SDP offer/answer can never decrease.
+However, the number of m-lines in SDP offer/answer can never decrease.
-`mlines` corresponding to stopped transceivers can be reused when a new transceiver appears.
+`m-lines` corresponding to stopped transceivers can be reused when a new transceiver appears.
-This process is known as recycling mlines and it prevents SDP from becoming too large.
+This process is known as recycling m-lines, and it prevents SDP from becoming excessively large.

 Things to note:
-* a new transceiver will always try to reuse the first free mline, no matter of its kind i.e. whether it is audio or video
+* A new transceiver will always attempt to reuse the first free m-line, regardless of its kind i.e., whether it's audio or video
-* the order of transceivers in a connection's set of transceivers matches the order in which transceivers were added but may be different than the order of mlines in SDP offer/answer
+* The order of transceivers in a connection's set of transceivers matches the order in which the transceivers were added, but it may be different than the order of m-lines in SDP offer/answer.

 <!-- tabs-open -->